-Norway profile
+Norway profile - Timeline

 1959 - Norway becomes founder member of the European Free Trade Association (Efta).

-1967 - The Storting votes 136 to 13 to renew a previous Norwegian application to join the EEC.
+1967 - The Storting, Norway's parliament, votes 136 to 13 to renew a previous Norwegian application to join the EEC.

-Late 1960s - Oil and gas deposits discovered in the Norwegian sector of the North Sea.
+Late 1960s - Oil and gas deposits are discovered in the Norwegian sector of the North Sea.

 1970s - Exploitation of oil and gas deposits begins.
 By the early 1980s they constitute nearly one-third of Norway's annual export earnings.